-Enthuse your brand advocates

-Include internal teams in the process as much as possible.
-Communicate efficiently, give information freely and solicit response.
-If you give everyone a sense of ownership of the change, they’ll be more keen to embrace it.

-Amended wording | Most importantly, have your brand positioning and guidelines documents available as web pages in the system alongside your brand assets so that users understand why you’ve rebranded and how to use the materials.
+Most importantly, have your brand positioning and guidelines documents available as web pages in the system alongside your brand assets so that users understand why you’ve rebranded and how to use the materials.

 Reporting within the system should allow you to monitor who has downloaded those assets, ensuring the roll-out remains on schedule.
 And the bonus will be significantly improved consistency, because people always get the appropriate assets, in the correct format every time, minimising human error.

 5. Enthuse your brand advocates

 Include internal teams in the process as much as possible.
-Communicate efficiently, give information freely and solicit response.
+Communicate efficiently, give information freely and solicit a response.
 If you give everyone a sense of ownership of the change, they’ll be more keen to embrace it.